mafeestaba/Project3/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have suggestions for improvements or have identified bugs.

+## Ethical Considerations

+### Data Privacy and Consent

+- **Data Source Transparency**: The data for this project is sourced from Zillow.
+It was made publicly available and collected in adherence to Zillow's data usage policies.
+We have ensured that any required permissions or licenses for the use of this data have been obtained.

+- **Personal Information**: We confirm that the datasets used do not contain personally identifiable information (PII) or sensitive personal information (SPI).
+Steps have been taken to anonymize any data prior to its analysis to protect individual privacy.

+### Accuracy and Representation

+- **Data Accuracy**: We acknowledge that no dataset is without its limitations.
+Efforts have been made to ensure the accuracy of the data through rigorous cleaning and validation processes.
+These steps are crucial to minimize errors and biases that could affect the analysis.

+- **Representation**: This project is committed to fair and unbiased analysis.
+We have taken measures to ensure that our analysis does not misrepresent any communities or demographic groups.
+The process includes reviewing the datasets for potential biases and adjusting our analysis to account for these biases.

 ## Acknowledgments

 - Data provided by [Zillow].